What should a good coach have on the court?

 Hat and sunscreen

-If you coach in a tropical environment like Africa, Dubai or Arizona, you should have a hat and sunscreen with you at all times to protect you from the sun's harmful rays.
+If you coach in a tropical environment like Africa, Dubai, or Arizona, you should always wear a hat and sunscreen to protect yourself from the sun's harmful rays.

 Cones, markers

 Tennis is a tactical sport.
-If you want to teach tactics, you can use cones or markers to mark a zone or use them as targets to monitor the accuracy of your player's shots.
+To teach tactics, you can use cones or markers to mark a zone or as targets to monitor the accuracy of your player's shots.

 Camera

-Coaches should use equipment that can help players develop their skills and help them to observe, analyse and provide feedback.
-A camera is an excellent device to use on the court because players can see their effort in seconds.
+Coaches should use equipment that helps players develop their skills and observe, analyse, and provide feedback.
+A camera is an excellent device on the court because players can see their effort in seconds.

 Paper and pen

 It may seem trivial, but it is sometimes the most desired item on the court.
-If you want to give information to a player, writing is the best option to choose.
+Writing is the best option for giving information to a player.

 Measurement tape